An Integral Frame

 For my work, the top-level integral concept of the four quadrants is the most useful.
 Each of the four quadrants provides a different lens on our experience of the world, our perspectives on reality, our ways of knowing, how we make sense of the world and how we approach the future (Figure 1).
 Wilber makes the point that each 'moment of being' has these four quadrants, these four dimensions.

 We can become stuck in one quadrant and deny the reality or value of another quadrant.
-That made me think about how we accept strategic planning and its variants as valid (Upper Right Quadrant) while people and culture (Left Hand Quadrants) are less important the strategy process - not because they aren't valid ways of understanding organisations but because we overlook them and don't allow them into our mindsets.
+That made me think about how we accept strategic planning and its variants as valid (Upper Right Quadrant) while people and culture (Left Hand Quadrants) are less important the strategy process - not because they aren't valid ways of understanding organisations but because the planning mindset values data over people.

 Figure 1: The Four Quadrants